Exploring kitchen cabinet material is a crucial step when you want to renovate

 - Go for materials that are free from urea and formaldehyde.

-Apart from the material, here are some other factors to consider when selecting
+Apart from the material, here are some other factors to consider when selecting a kitchen cabinet in general:

 Size

-- The size of your kitchen is crucial when selecting the kitchen cabinet
+– The size of your kitchen is crucial when selecting the kitchen cabinet material to use.

 - The cabinet should properly fit in the kitchen.